debnathk/planMyRoute/README.md

         - Algorithms for vehicle routing and scheduling.
         - A routing engine that assists operators in hasslefree parking, loading-unoading and other issues.
 -
-## What is TSP?
-The travelling salesman problem, also known as the travelling salesperson problem (TSP), asks the following question: "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?"
-It is an NP-hard problem in combinatorial optimization, important in theoretical computer science and operations research.

 ## References